lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   * It can not be used to get higher order derivatives (e.g. 3rd derivative) with a single FMU call.
-  * For QSS solvers, ``Time`` will need to be a hidden state so that they do not mistakenly integrate it.
+  * For QSS solvers, ``Time`` will need to be a hidden state so they do not mistakenly integrate it.

 **Add event indicators and first derivative of event indicators as output variables**: